One way to support your remote workers is a company-wide phone system.

 There are huge advantages in everyone having the same system, especially when they’re working remotely.
 It’s easy to forward calls – it can done by name rather than wracking your brain trying to remember someone’s extension number.
 It’s flexible too, allowing your employees to take their calls wherever they go.

 Take a look at some of the features that you can expect to find on your phone system.

 Auto attendant: A digital receptionist which lets callers connect with the right person or department.
-But they can have the option of speaking to a live operator.
-Set an after-hours message (outside business hours) and can save your oodles of cash in staffing costs.
-Set scripts, connect after a certain number of rings
+Alternatively, you can set an after-hours message (outside business hours), set scripts and have your calls connect after a certain number of rings

 Business SMS: Some systems have business SMS.
 With this you can send texts to staff and marketing texts to customers, as well as follow-up SMS surveys.
 What’s more, you can send someone a text using email to SMS functionality, giving you the direct communication of SMS without all of the faff of typing on your phone.

 Call queuing: Queue up callers rather than missing important conversations.
 You’ll recognise a call queue from ringing up other businesses and customer service lines.
 It’ll play ‘on hold’ music and/or a repeated message to let the caller know that they’re in a queue and in what position.
 Other perks include automating how long a customer is on hold before being transferred to voicemail and managing queues from multiple devices.
 Companies with several departments have the option of defining multiple destinations for callers.